MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-03-14-fracture-ep2.markdown

 ## The Problems with Round Picks

-Playing Fracture with a round pick is like slicing a ripe tomato with a butterknife.
+Playing *Fracture* with a round pick is like slicing a ripe tomato with a butterknife.
 (What?!)
-Round picks are great for all sorts of players, but for *Fracture*, it's just not the right tool for the job.
+In my experience, round picks are great for all sorts of players, but for *Fracture*, they're just not the right tool for the job.
 Here are my thoughts:

 - Round picks are more difficult to get a clear, consistent attack
 - They need to be nearly parallel to the string for every stroke to maximize sound